ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ### Wholesalers

-Wholesalers generally purchase drugs from manufactures in bulk and must be licensed by the states they operate in for compliance with the 1987 **Prescription Drug Marketing Act**.
-These entities create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours.
-They can also drop ship lower-volume, high-cost medications on an as-needed basis.
+- Purchase drugs from manufactures in bulk and must be licensed by the states they operate in for compliance with the 1987 **Prescription Drug Marketing Act**
+- Create wide distribution networks to ensure availability by storing their purchases in warehouses around the country so that deliveries can be made in 24-48 hours
+- Drop ship lower-volume, high-cost medications on an as-needed basis

-The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.
+> **Note**: The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.

 ### Drug Manufacturer Labels

-Drug manufacturer labels provide critical information about the medication, including the composition, dosage, instructions for use, and safety warnings.
-These labels also provide specific information about the specific instance of drug, including the batch/ lot number, manufacture date, and expiration date.
-To simplify inventory tracking, barcodes and National Drug Codes are used.
+Labels provide critical information about the medication name, dosage, instructions, safety warnings, batch number, manufacture & expiration dates.To simplify inventory tracking, barcodes and National Drug Codes are used.

 #### National Drug Code (NDC)